ect123/ect123.github.io/about.md

 key: page-about
 ---

 Welcome to my site.
-I'm a librarian in Vancouver, British Columbia.
+I'm a librarian in the California Bay Area.
 I use this site to post things of personal and professional interest, including maps, GIS, hikes, and bikes.
 Feel free to <a href="https://mailhide.io/e/iqIxq" onclick="mailhidepopup=window.open('https://mailhide.io/e/iqIxq','mailhidepopup','width=580,height=635'); return false;" > send me an email</a>.